bxparks/AceTMI/README.md

 };
 ```

-The internal size of the `SimpleTmiInterface` object is just 3 bytes, and the
+The internal size of the `SimpleTmi1637Interface` object is just 3 bytes, and
-size of the `SimpleTmiFastInterface` is even smaller at 0 bytes, so we do not
+the size of the `SimpleTmi1637FastInterface` is even smaller at 0 bytes, so we
-save much memory by storing these by reference.
-But storing the `mTmiInterface`
+do not save much memory by storing these by reference.
+But storing the
-as a reference causes an unnecessary extra layer of indirection every time the
+`mTmiInterface` as a reference causes an unnecessary extra layer of indirection
-`mTmiInterface` object is called.
-In almost every case, I recommend storing the
+every time the `mTmiInterface` object is called.
+In almost every case, I
-`XxxInterface` object **by value** into the `MyClass` object.
+recommend storing the `XxxInterface` object **by value** into the `MyClass`
+object.

 <a name="ResourceConsumption"></a>
 ## Resource Consumption